 The Great Pyramid is the largest pyramid and an engineering marvel constructed with over two million stone blocks.

-Nobody knows for sure how the builders of the great pyramids of Giza managed to move massive limestone and sandstone blocks weighing at least 1.5 tons as well as 30-ton granite blocks.
+Nobody knows how the builders of the great pyramids of Giza managed to move massive limestone and sandstone blocks weighing at least 1.5 tons as well as 30-ton granite blocks.

 The Pyramids of Giza are at Al Haram, Nazlet El-Semman, Al Haram, Giza Governorate, Egypt.